Corporate and social responsibility

 Our Environmental Policy aims at providing products that are environmentally respectful throughout their lifecycles, and to conduct our operations in an environmentally responsible manner.
 This policy encompasses areas of our business strategy in assuring that we are committed to a continuous improvement process which includes a commitment to minimising and controlling the impact of our business operations on the environment.

-- Monitoring energy consumption and making staff aware of the need to save energy.
+- Monitoring energy consumption and making staff aware of the need to save energy

 - Seeking assistance from external sources such as Business Link for projects on the efficient use of electricity

-- Ensuring that our supply partners comply with water and energy labelling.
+- Ensuring that our supply partners comply with water and energy labelling

 We are committed to reducing the amount of metered water used and encourage water conservation.

 Waste minimisation, re-use and recycling have environmental benefits by reducing consumption of raw materials, saving energy and limiting both landfill and incineration.
-We use schemes for the recycling and re-use of
+We use schemes for the recycling and re-use of:

-- all Inkjet and Toner Cartridges
+- all inkjet and toner cartridges

 - all waste office paper

 We promote waste minimisation in our distribution activities through re-use of boxes, packaging and pallets within our distribution centre.
-However we still have waste output, and engage two organisations to dispose of any waste that we have as follows:
+However we still have waste output, and engage three organisations to dispose of any waste that we have as follows:

-- Abbey Services Pallets Ltd – collect our surplus/waste pallets and either re-use them or convert them into wood chips for re-use as raw material.
+- Abbey Services Pallets Ltd – collect our surplus/waste pallets and either re-use them or convert them into wood chips for re-use as raw material